ArieForce One: Announcement

-Throughout the summer, Fun Spot socials systematically released conceptual renderings of the coaster.
+Throughout the summer, Fun Spot social media accounts systematically released conceptual renderings of the coaster.
 ArieForce One was officially unveiled on November 16, 2021, at the IAAPA Expo in Orlando, Florida.
 The coaster train's lead car was also unveiled that day at RMC's event booth, and was kept on display at Fun Spot Orlando for a few months before moving to Atlanta.
-Budgeted at $13 million at the time, the coaster would represent the single largest investment ever put into a Fun Spot park.
-An animated onride point-of-view video was released on Christmas Day.
+Budgeted at $13 million at the time, the coaster represented the single largest investment ever put into a Fun Spot park.
+An animated on-ride point-of-view video was released on Christmas Day.

 Construction

-Work on ArieForce One was marred by serious delays, with progress bogged down by supply chain bottlenecks, zoning woes with Fayette County, and a modest construction crew.
+Work on ArieForce One was marred by serious delays, with progress bogged down by supply chain bottlenecks, zoning issues with Fayette County, and a modest construction crew.
 The issues ultimately pushed back ArieForce One's scheduled opening into 2023.
-In August 2022, John Arie Jr. stated that, "[the] project has been delayed by about eight months.
+In August 2022, John Arie Jr. stated that "[the] project has been delayed by about eight months.
 We have had to invest $5 million more into property changes to satisfy the county".
 Fayette County officials ordered the park to construct a new parking lot and more storm drainage, which required the removal of their miniature golf courses.
-As stated by Arie Jr, "Basically, we had to remove one income source to build another”.
+As stated by Arie Jr.: "Basically, we had to remove one income source to build another".

 Steel first began arriving for the coaster in late 2021.
 Fun Spot America held ArieForce One's groundbreaking ceremony on January 6, 2022.
 The first pieces of the support structure were installed in February, with construction continuing up until the end of the year.

+Closure and relocation

+On June 25, 2026, Fun Spot America announced that its Atlanta location, along with ArieForce One, would permanently cease operations on August 2, 2026.
+Company CEO John Arie Jr. described the decision as "extremely difficult", citing the park's inability to sustain operations despite significant investments in new attractions.
+Daily operations continued through the closing date while the company provided transition assistance to employees.
+Their Orlando and Kissimmee parks were not affected by the closure.

+The announcement raised uncertainty over the future of the coaster.
+Industry observers speculated that the roller coaster could be relocated to another amusement park, although the company had not announced any plans for the attraction at the time of the closure announcement.

+On September 3, 2026, Fun Spot America announced that ArieForce One had been sold.
+Six Flags was revealed as the buyer the following week, announcing plans to retain the coaster's name and theming when it reopens at an undisclosed park within the chain in 2028 or 2029.